Sheriff Bill Benedict

 Sheriff Benedict graduated from the University of Michigan in 1971with a liberal arts degree.
 He received a master's degree in applied physics (meteorology and oceanography) from the Naval Postgraduate School in 1988.
 Prior to entering law enforcement, Sheriff Benedict was a Surface Warfare Officer and Naval Flight Officer in the U.S. Navy flying in F-4’s and F-14s.
 He made numerous deployments to Southeast Asia, the Mediterranean Sea and Pacific Ocean.
 He retired from the Navy in 1994 with the rank of commander.

 Sheriff Benedict lives in Sequim with his wife, Kathy.
 They have three adult children and three grandchildren.

-Chief Cameron has been a law enforcement officer in Clallam County since 1979.
-He began his career as a tribal officer in Neah Bay, achieving the rank of sergeant before becoming a deputy for the Clallam County Sherriff’s Office in 1985.
-After serving five years as a deputy assigned to the west end detachments, Chief Cameron transferred to the central detachments in Port Angeles and Sequim.
+Undersheriff Cameron has been a law enforcement officer in Clallam County since 1979.
+He began his career as a tribal officer in Neah Bay, achieving the rank of sergeant before becoming a deputy for the Clallam County Sheriff’s Office in 1985.
+After serving five years as a deputy assigned to the west end detachments, Undersheriff Cameron transferred to the central detachments in Port Angeles and Sequim.

-Chief Criminal Deputy Cameron is a class of 1976 Port Angeles High School Graduate and has lived his entire life in Clallam County.
-He has held the ranks of patrol deputy, detective, patrol Sergeant, detective sergeant, and Captain for the Sheriff’s Office.
+Undersheriff Cameron is a class of 1976 Port Angeles High School Graduate and has lived his entire life in Clallam County.
+He has held the ranks of patrol deputy, detective, patrol Sergeant, detective sergeant, Captain, and Chief Criminal Deputy for the Sheriff’s Office.
 Special assignments he has held include DARE Officer, Forest Products Deputy, Drug Task Force detective and Drug Task Force Supervisor.
-Ron was selected for Chief Criminal Deputy by Sheriff Benedict in 2007.
+Ron was selected for Undersheriff by Sheriff Benedict in 2015.

 They have three adult sons, two of which have made their careers in criminal justice.